cjn7005/prototype-generator/README.md

 ## Teardown

-If you wish to remove your generated files, simply run the clearer:
+If you wish to remove your generated files, simply run the clearer. *This is mainly used for development and debugging purposes.
+If you have no intention of deleting everything at the press of a button then feel free to delete this file.*

 > [!WARNING]
 > This will **DELETE EVERY FILE** in the src and test directories (except for .ignoremes and utils) as well as **DROP ALL THE TABLES IN THE DATABASE**.
 Be **VERY** certain you do not have any valuable files in these directories before running the clearer.